CSTE Position Statement(s)

 States and territories may choose to track resolved hepatitis C cases in which spontaneous clearance of infection or sustained viral response to treatment are suspected to have occurred before national notification or are known to have occurred after national notification as a confirmed or probable case to CDC.

-- A case that meets clinical criteria and has a positive anti-HCV antibody test, but has no reports of a positive HCV NAT or positive HCV antigen tests, AND
+- A case that meets clinical criteria and has a positive anti-HCV antibody test, but has no reports of a positive HCV NAT or positive HCV antigen tests,

 - Does not have test conversion within 12 months or has no report of test conversion.

-- A case that meets clinical criteria and has a positive hepatitis C virus detection test (HCV NAT or HCV antigen), OR
+- A case that meets clinical criteria and has a positive hepatitis C virus detection test (HCV NAT or HCV antigen),

 - A documented negative HCV antibody, HCV antigen or NAT laboratory test result followed within 12 months by a positive result of any of these tests (test conversion).